Nachomf112/menarguez-ia-soc-lab/README.md

 A08 – Custom Wazuh rule creation

-📌 About This Project
+📌 About

-This repository is part of my continuous development as a SOC Analyst / Blue Team specialist, focused on practical detection engineering and security monitoring.
+This repository reflects my practical training path as a SOC Analyst / Blue Team specialist, focused on detection engineering and real-world monitoring simulations.